admissions Heading link

 Applicants interested in the MS and PhD programs in computer science must apply online through the graduate admissions website.
 Applicants are reviewed by the computer science graduate admissions committee.

 - MS program applicants are expected to have earned an undergraduate degree in computer science or a closely related field.
 (Note: U.S. students who have very strong undergraduate records in other fields are occasionally admitted with special consideration; see the “Admission requirements” tab below for further information.)
 Download our master’s degree booklet for an overview of the MS program.

 - PhD program applicants typically have earned a bachelor’s degree and/or an MS degree in computer science or a related field.
-Exceptional applicants who seek to enter the PhD program with only an undergraduate degree may be considered for what is called “direct admission.”

-- January 15: recommended deadline for PhD applicants to be considered for fellowships
+- December 15: recommended deadline for PhD applicants

 - July 15: all PhD applicants and MS international applicants